About

 Road tripping the Blue Ridge Parkway in 2019

-Since then, we’ve driven cross-country across North America at least a dozen times, spanning all four seasons.
+We’ve since driven cross-country across North America at least a dozen times, spanning all four seasons.
 I joined the Travelblog community and remained an active member for years before deciding to pursue Road Trip Addict.

-Our early road-trips relied heavily on car camping driven largely by budget necessity.
 As our experience grew, the allure of venturing into areas inaccessible by vehicle was too great to resist and we’ve been including backpacking excursions into our National Park trips since 2016.
 Now when trip planning, I tend to blend a mix of local lodging, backcountry treks, and front-country camping so that we can experience each location in the richest possible way.

 Let’s go folks, the world’s waitin’ for us.